bitsii/beEmb/README.md

 ## Features

-* Device starts with access point for provisioning
-* Provisioning includes Wifi configuration, unique device identity and authentication tokens
+* Device and [the application](https://gitlab.com/bitsii/CasCon) support provisioning, network changes, the full connectivity lifecycle - see [device setup](https://gitlab.com/bitsii/CasCon/-/wikis/Casnic#setting-up-a-new-device-and-adding-it-to-the-network) for more.
 * Device announces itself over mDNS
-* Configuration and usage supported an open TCP based protocol with an open source mobile application - see [Casnic Control](https://gitlab.com/bitsii/CasCon)
+* Configuration and usage supported an open TCP based protocol with an open source application - see [Casnic Control](https://gitlab.com/bitsii/CasCon)
-* MQTT is also supported and the device will announce it via [HomeAssistant MQTT Discovery](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery)
-* If a device loses it's Wifi for a period of time it can be reprovisioned to a new network.
-* Secure reset mechanisms available - via button long-push (on devices with buttons) or via its Access Point when removed from provisioned Wifi (configurable)
+* Reset mechanisms available - via button long-push (on devices with buttons) or specific power cycling pattern.
+See [device reset](https://gitlab.com/bitsii/CasCon/-/wikis/Casnic#resetting-a-device) for more.
 * OTA updates from the web are supported
 * A telnet addressable debug port can be enabled for use during development or for support
 * Device profies can be configured for different control combinations and GPIO selection through configuration in a C++ header or via command over the network (if enabled)